EncryFoundation/EncryCore/README.md

 `$ java -jar EncryCore.jar`

+To run this app with additional configurations you should execute the following command:

+`$ java -jar EncryCore.jar file_with_your_configurations.conf`

+List of default configs you can find in:

+`EncryCore/srs/main/resources/configs/`

 #### 2) From container.Docker Container
 Make sure you have docker installed for documentation and guide check [this page](https://docs.docker.com/install/).
 Once docker is installed, run in terminal following commands: